kanchantewary/learn-pyspark/load and save data.md

 # Loading and saving data

 My learning: Better to focus on dataframe APIs for this part, they are more robust and provide more flexibility.
+general format to read:
+`spark.read.format(...).option("key", "value").schema(...).load()`

+Refer [this](https://szczeles.github.io/Reading-JSON-CSV-and-XML-files-efficiently-in-Apache-Spark/) for a good summary.

 ## text files